codealisha99/how_to_full_stack/reacttt/src/NOTES.md

                                   ##make a separate provider like a pantry so it clears the kitchen area and then zikr krdo in the kitchen or in the main code## separate providing logic
+ creating providers!!!!!!!!!!!!!!!!

+                                            ####custom hooks

+🪃

+♟ useState => Store a state variable, re-render a component when the variable changes ✓ useEffect => Run an effect whenever a dependency changes                                                             ✅

+######how to mmake a custom hoook:-
+1)custom hook and component